 Testing at Home

 Lab tests are done periodically but diabetes is a condition that needs to be monitored according to your physician’s recommendations when at home.
 Home glucose testing should be done by the patient to monitor diabetes values regularly.
 Abnormalities should be reported to the doctor as needed.
 If blood sugar numbers are under 70 mg/dl or over 200mg/dl for 2 consecutive days, report values to your doctor.
-The doctor may make changes to lifestyle habits or medications as a result of these fluctuations.
+The doctor may suggest changes to lifestyle habits or add/subtract medications because of these fluctuations.

-Portable blood glucose monitors are used to determine the effects of a person’s actions on their blood glucose levels to detect certain patterns.
-The devices take a small blood sample, usually from a fingertip, which is applied to a test strip.
-The strip is put into a blood glucose meter to get a result in seconds.
-A portable blood glucose meter is within 20 percent accurate as compared to lab results.
+Home blood glucose monitors are used to determine daily blood glucose levels which may result in certain patterns.
+The devices take a small blood sample, usually from a fingertip, which is applied to a test strip, which has already been placed into a blood glucose meter.
+Results are reported in 5-10 seconds.
+A portable blood glucose meter should be within 20 percent accuracy, 99% of the time, as compared to lab results.
 This means your blood meter reading might be up to 20 points higher or lower than your lab test results.
 Bring your meter to each visit to get a comparison.
 Talk to your doctor about where your blood glucose levels should be.
 Testing before meals will result in different readings as compared to testing 2 hours after a meal, after exercising, when you are ill or before bedtime.

 Testing for Ketones

-When your blood sugar is extremely high due to lack of insulin your body stops using glucose for energy and starts to breakdown fats.
+When your blood sugar is extremely high, due to lack of insulin, your body stops using glucose for energy and starts to breakdown fats.
 This produces ketones.
 In high concentrations, ketones can disrupt the acid balance in your body.
-This can lead to a medical emergency called diabetic ketoacidosis (DKA).
+This can lead to a medical emergency called Diabetic Ketoacidosis (DKA).
 Symptoms include nausea, disorientation, frequent urination, thirst, dehydration, rapid breathing and breath with a fruity scent.
 Certain home blood monitors can be used to test for ketones.
 Urine ketone testing kits can also be used at home.
 Testing for blood ketones is more accurate than testing for urine ketones since ketones present more quickly in blood.
 DKA is much more common in type 1 diabetes so be aware of the symptoms.
 If you suspect symptoms of DKA, contact your doctor or go to hospital immediately.
 DKA can be life-threatening.

 The A1C Test